Camino Frances Final Stage - Sarria to Santiago

 By rail from Madrid city centre to Sarria

 If you are flying into Madrid, you can take the train directly to Sarria.
-It takes around 7-9 hours.
+It takes around 4-5 hours on a fast train.
 You can check this on the RENFE website, but please note that on the website you have to book the train to Lugo (and get off at the stop before which is Sarria).
 German Rail (Deutsche Bahn) has a useful website for looking up train travel throughout Europe.

 To reach Madrid city centre from the airport, you can take a train, a bus or the underground (see Madrid Airport's website)